-- Minor difference between p and p' may not change the position enough so that a ply m is best in p, but is very bad in p'. - Recall: In alpha-beta search, a sufficient, or good, move at an interior node is defined as - one causes a cutoff, or - if no cutoff occurs, the one yielding the best minimax score, or - a move that is "equivalent" to the best move.
+- Minor difference between p and p' may not change the position enough so that a ply m is best in p, but is very bad in p'. - Recall: In alpha-beta search, a sufficient, or good, move at an interior node is defined as - one causes a cutoff, or - if no cutoff occurs, the one yielding the best minimax score, or - a move that is "equivalent" to the best move in terms of score.